hkz-aarvesen/resume/README.md

 **July 2013 – January 2015 : MyDocket**\
 **Principal Developer**

 Small Austin Ventures startup that did sales enablement.
 The django/psql backend was hosted on AWS, code hosted in github, most local development on Macs.
-I was exposed to python, new features in Postgres (windows, common table expressions), modern javascript (require, jQuery, grunt, jasmine), and the AWS ecosystem (EC2, EBS, S3, cloudfront, etc).
+I was exposed to python, new features in Postgres (windows, common table expressions), modern javascript (require, jQuery, grunt, jasmine), and the AWS ecosystem (EC2, EBS, S3, cloudfront).
 Had my hands in each piece of the stack from front end JS; build automation and continuous integration; experimental OpenOffice integration; third party integration with Salesforce, Crocodoc, and Linkedin; SQL query reporting and optimization; AMI creation and deployment; ansible scripting; and who knows what else.

 The company went through several pivots.
 Original product was a pure django system for “hosted showrooms in the cloud”.
 Next iteration moved the focus to “sharing content in the cloud”.
 Then we moved into gmail integration, and then we moved fully to email tracking via gmail.
 Final iterations included an Outlook plugin written in C#.